briansak/Impact-DNE-SASE/README.md

 umb_client_secret = 'YOUR MANAGEMENT SECRET KEY'
 umb_org_id = 'YOUR ORG ID'
 ```

+When creating the tunnel, you will need to choose a unique tunnel name, define an idPrefix string, and secret.
+A pre-defined secret is included.

 > **Note**
 > **The idPrefix variable MUST BE AT LEAST 8 CHARACTERS when creating the tunnel definition.**